This review of Shabtai Gourmet Cakes is written by a friend of Go Dairy Free, Amy B.

 We tried a selection of the Shabtai Gourmet Cakes, including the 7-Layer Cake and the Sponge Cake, and some of their cookies.
 They also sent me the raspberry roll, but I had to leave the tasting of this one up to my sister, as I am deathly allergic to the coconut that it was rolled in.

-We sampled the Rainbow Cookie first, after all does a rainbow cookie really taste like one?
 The Peanut LOVED this cookie and I really believe she ate about 90% of the box.
 It was layered with marzipan cake and chocolate frosting in nice festive colors.
 I tasted no rainbow, but I did taste some heavy almond flavoring.
 Not my cup of tea, but for those who like almond flavoring, this is a great “cookie”.
-The plus sides of this little cake was that it was moist and for those who like the flavor, really flavorful.
+The plus sides of this little cake was that it was moist and really flavorful.
 I’m glad the Peanut liked them!
 The only down side I could think of was they have hydrogenated oils in them, which, in mass-production bakeries I guess is a given, but that was a little disappointing!

-Up next was the Meltaway Crumbs.
 Reading the ingredients I again was pretty excited.
 I was kind of expecting the cookie to melt in my mouth and not crumble in my hand.
 But I do prefer crunchy cookies over soft ones!
 I did let it linger in my mouth for a while to get all the taste in I could!
 It definitely had a distinct almond flavoring (arrrrggghh!!) but it also had hints of pecan and cinnamon, a plus in my book!
-My twin liked these cookies as well, said they were a bit on the sweet side to eat more than a couple at a time, but enjoyed them.
+My twin liked these cookies as well, said they were a bit on the sweet side.
+A little much to eat more than a couple at a time, but enjoyed them.
 The Peanut loved them (she likes the almond flavoring I think!) and Miss Picky (my niece) put it back after one bite.
 But this kid won’t even eat mac and cheese; does her opinion even count?! (just kidding Joce!)

 Then we had the 7-Layer Cake.
-I unwrapped the container and started peeling off the top chocolate layer… surprisingly it tasted like the outer layer of a chocolate-coated donut.
+I unwrapped the container and started peeling off the top chocolate layer.
+Surprisingly it tasted like the outer layer of a chocolate-coated donut.
 YUM!
-I haven’t had real donuts in forever, so I was excited about the rest of the cake!
 A little on the sweet side, this is not a cake you can demolish in one sitting.
 But the cake was moist and the filling layers were creamy and delish.
 I was quite happy with this one!
 It is definitely comparable to any commercial baked good.
-You know, Stop & Shop brand 7-layer cake?
 Meet your match, only allergy friendly!
 The Peanut, the Twin, and Miss Picky all enjoyed this one as well, so it was a hit for the non-allergic bunch.
 On the down side?
 Those pesky hydrogenated oils again!

 Next to last we had the Sponge Cake.
-Oh this was my favorite!
+This was hands down my favorite!
 I always love having pound cake with strawberries and whipped cream drenched on top.
 I could picture in my head myself devouring a strawberry shortcake as soon as I bit into the lemony sweet cake.
-No one would guess this dessert was GF-DF, much less kosher or even remotely healthy.
-It was rich, it was vanilla-y (is that a word?!), with a hint of lemon, and a pound of goodness.
-This one melted in my mouth and made me wish I had some strawberries and a boatload of whipped cream.
+No one would guess this dessert was GF-DF, much less remotely healthy.
+It was rich, vanilla-y, with a hint of lemon, and a pound of goodness.
+This one melted in my mouth and made me wish I had some strawberries and whipped cream.
 The Peanut loved it, Miss Picky hated it, and the Twin liked it.
 3.5 stars because of mixed reviews, but it gets a 4 star award in my book!

 The last one to try was the Raspberry Roll.
 Never mind the Twin had to open it away from me, but she liked it a lot.
-She said it was on the sweet side, but enjoyed the raspberry filling, with those deadly flakes on top.
-Again, probably not a cake you want to have four pieces of at once, but for a Cinderella Tea Party?
-One was just enough!
+She said it was on the sweet side, but enjoyed the raspberry filling, and the texture of the flakes on top.

 The Facts on Shabtai Gourmet Cakes